khaledgomaa/GoodReadsApiWithNode.Js/README.md

 # I'm using mongoDb so you need to install it first

-**All you have to do just download mongo files and then connect to database folder exist in the repository**
+**All you have to do just download mongo files then connect to database folder exist in the repository**

 **Database collections**